morse-simulator/morse/doc/morse/what_new.rst

   apply external force (typically force from the environment such as wind) to a robot.
 It has the same interface than :doc:`user/actuators/force_torque`, but apply force in the global frame.
+- Introduce the :doc:`user/actuators/quadrotor_dynamic_control` actuator which
+  allows to control a quadrotor from the speed of its four engine, using simple dynamic equation.

 Sensors